 - Leave some space around the back of your fridge or freezer to allow air to circulate around the motor.

 - A rarely-used second fridge can cost you more than $200 a year.
 Consider disposing of it or switching it off when you don’t use it.

 - When you are buying a new fridge, choose a 4.5 star model.
-It will cost you approximately $60 less each year than an average 450-litre fridge with a 2 star rating.
+It will cost approximately $60 less to run each year than an average 450-litre fridge with a 2 star rating.

-- When buying a new washing machine, choose one with a high energy star rating.
-Choosing a six star model over a one star model can save you up to $200 a year.
+- When buying a new washing machine, choose one with a high energy star rating. *A six star model over a one star model can save you up to $200 a year.*

 - When buying a dryer, choose one with the highest star rating possible.
-Every extra star cuts 15% off your clothes dryer’s running costs.
+Every extra star cuts 15% off its running costs.

 - Don’t overload your dryer as it will need more energy to dry your clothes.

 - Clean the dryer lint filter after use.
 It will make sure your dryer runs efficiently.